synqs/ArduinoThermoControlWeb/README.md

 To save a temp control current file you can call file by calling the _'save_tc/TCNR+FNAME'_.
 TCNR is the number of the controller that you want to read out.
 FNAME is the file name.

+## Dev updates to the database

+If you are changing the properties of the models.py files, it is likely, that you are messing the the tables of the sqlite file in the background of the script.
+To keep it simple we are using [flask-migrate](https://flask-migrate.readthedocs.io/en/latest/) to keep track.
+You then have to create the update command through:

+> flask db migrate

+It creates a new python file in the migrations folder.
+You then update the sqlite database through a:

+> flask db upgrade

 # TODO

  [x] Allow for changing the parameters of the feedback loop through some serial communication.